 Devin Frost, MSN'09, is an adult-gerontology primary care nurse practitioner at the Advanced Care Group in Nashville (2020).

 Addie Graham, MSN'09, was quoted in a May 2017 Nashville Ledger story called "Childbirth in the Age of Social Media," and interviewed by the Daily Nurse blog that December about her career as a nurse-midwife.

-Courtney Hammond, MSN’09, joined Concordia Life Plan Community in Oklahoma City, Oklahoma, as a nurse practitioner in September 2020.
-She is an expert in INVU Care telemedicine software and Concordia’s first on-site nurse practitioner.
+Courtney Hammond, MSN'09, joined Concordia Life Plan Community in Oklahoma City as the company's first on-site nurse practitioner in September 2020.
+She is an expert in INVU Care telemedicine software.

 Angela Hanor, MSN'09, is the student programs director for Christian Community Health Fellowship, in Memphis, Tennessee (2016).

-Susan Hellervik, MSN’09, presented “Nasal Cannula and Non-invasive Ventilation,” at the American Association of Nursing Practitioners conference in June 2019.
+Susan Hellervik, MSN'09, was interviewed in a Vanderbilt Magazine article in February 2021 about the emotional impact of caring for COVID patients on Vanderbilt University Medical Center providers.
+She presented "Nasal Cannula and Non-invasive Ventilation," at the American Association of Nursing Practitioners conference in June 2019.